AndrewSnider/Chem_190_290/README.md

 **Spring 2026 | UC Merced**

 Welcome! 👋
-This repository is your **home base on JupyterHub** for CHEM 190/290.
+This repository is your home for CHEM 190/290.
 You’ll find lecture notebooks, labs, homework templates, and project materials used throughout the semester.

 ---